 - Use third-party Secret store providers, if possible.

-In this article, you learned what a Kubernetes Secret is, its built-in types, ways to create, view, decode, and edit them, and how to use them in Pods.
-Also, you learned the best practices to follow when using Secrets.
+In this article, you learned what a Kubernetes Secret is; its built-in types; ways to create, view, decode, and edit them; and how to use them in Pods.
+You also learned the best practices to follow when using Secrets.

-To dive deeper into Kubernetes Secrets, check out its API reference and learn how to manage Kubernetes Secrets with Terraform.
+To learn more about Kubernetes Secrets, check out its API reference and learn how to manage Kubernetes Secrets with Terraform.